google/highwayhash/README.md

 ## Modules

-* sip_hash.cc is the compatible implementation of SipHash, and also provides the final reduction for sip_tree_hash.
+* scalar_sip_hash.cc is the compatible implementation of SipHash, and also provides the final reduction for sip_tree_hash.
 * sip_tree_hash.cc is the faster but incompatible SIMD j-lanes tree hash.
 * highway_tree_hash.cc is our new, fast AVX-2 mixing algorithm.
 * scalar_sip_tree_hash.cc and scalar_highway_tree_hash.cc are non-SIMD versions.
-* sse41_sip_hash and sse41_highway_tree_hash are variants that only need SSE4.1.
+* sse41_highway_tree_hash is a variant that only needs SSE4.1.
 * vec2.h contains a wrapper class for 256-bit AVX-2 vectors with 64-bit lanes.
 * vec.h provides a similar class for 128-bit vectors.
 * code_annotation.h defines some compiler-dependent language extensions.
+* state_helpers.h simplifies the implementation of each hash.

 By Jan Wassenberg <jan.wassenberg@gmail.com> and Jyrki Alakuijala
-<jyrki.alakuijala@gmail.com>, updated 2016-05-09
+<jyrki.alakuijala@gmail.com>, updated 2016-05-17

 This is not an official Google product.